pgm/pliant/README.md

   - Files are only uploaded upon a "push" operation.
 At which time all files not yet stored in S3 are uploaded.
   - Files are lazily downloaded on demand and kept in the arena until the max quota is exceeded.
   - Metadata about files is similarly stored in immutable btree blocks.
 Any modifications to data or metadata results in copy-on-write logic.
-  - This makes snapshots trivial as knowing the identity of the root node defines an immutable copy of an entire tree.
+  - This makes snapshots trivial as knowing the key of the root block directory node.
   - This also makes coping with eventual consistency trivial.
 Objects are never deleted, so knowing a block address implies the data will eventually appear at that address.
   - Garbage collection is performed to reclaim space in the object store as well as the local cache arena